modelscope/data-juicer/docs/DeveloperGuide.md

   --project_name PROJECT_NAME
                         name of your data process project. (type: str, default: null) --dataset_path DATASET_PATH
-                        path to your dataset file, relative with respect to the config file’s location (type: Path_fr, default: null)
+                        path to your dataset file, relative with respect to the config file's location (type: Path_fr, default: null)
   --dataset_dir DATASET_DIR
-                        path to your dataset(s) within a directory, relative with respect to the config file’s location (type: Path_drw, default: null)
+                        path to your dataset(s) within a directory, relative with respect to the config file's location (type: Path_drw, default: null)
   --export_path EXPORT_PATH
-                        path to the output processed dataset, relative with respect to the config file’s location (type: Path_fc, default: null)
+                        path to the output processed dataset, relative with respect to the config file's location (type: Path_fc, default: null)
   --process PROCESS, --process+ PROCESS
                         a list of several process operators with their arguments (type: List[Dict], default: null) --np NP               number of subprocess to process your dataset. (type: PositiveInt, default: null)